 - Plasmalogen Precursor Design and Development (C101)

 - The Three Main Functions of Plasmalogens (C102)

 Plasmalogens Are a Special Type of Phospholipid

-Plasmalogens are a special type of phospholipid.
 They are found in high concentrations in the brain, heart, lungs, kidneys, and eyes.
-Plasmalogens are not some trace nutrient, they actually build a big part of the brain, as much as 20% of the dry weight.
+Plasmalogens are not a trace nutrient; they actually build a big part of the brain, as much as 20% of the dry weight.